 2. Queen Amina Of Zazzau

 Amina was born in the year 1533 in Zaria, a province of today’s Nigeria.
 From a young age, the natural-born leader chose to hone her military skills among the warriors of Zazzau which earned her a title as the leader of Zazzau Cavalry.
-Her brother Karama was king who died after a ten-year rule.
+Her brother Karama was a king and died after a ten-year rule.
 Although traditionally expected to be succeeded by a male, Amina was named Queen instead as she was respected by the military for her bravery and accomplishments.
 For the rest of her thirty-year reign, her kingdom expanded and grew in wealth as she made Zazzau a hub of trade in not just the North but in West Africa.

 3. Queen Moremi Ajasoro

 Queen Moremi is another Nigerian Queen to make this list.
 She was the wife of Oranmiyan, the king of Ile-Ife.
-Moremi was most prominent for her defeat of the raiders who continually attacked the people of Ile-Ife wrecking havoc.
+Moremi was most prominent for her defeat of the raiders who continually attacked the people of Ile-Ife wreaking havoc.
 She accomplished this feat by allowing herself to be captured by the raiders and consequently discovered that they were indeed people and not spirits as her citizens erroneously believed.
 In the course of time, one of her captors fell in love with her and took her for his wife.
 There she lived for sometime before escaping.
 Moremi went on to tell her husband and people all she had learnt about their enemies.
 This information proved useful and was used to finally defeat the raiders.

 4. Queen Cleopatra